Brest, Belarus

 The main attractions in the street

-The visitor who comes to Brest by rail, walks along the footbridge and comes to the fountain at the corner of Ordzhonikidze Street and Komsomolskaya Street
+Visitors who come to Brest by rail, walk along the footbridge and go downstairs to the fountain at the corner of Ordzhonikidze Street and Komsomolskaya Street

 The Brest vodka distillery offers the local sorts of vodka, recognized as the best in Belarus.